k-mundra/space_biofilm/README.md

 quantitative results here] !!.
 These findings demonstrate the potential of scientific machine learning to guide material selection and microbial risk mitigation for future space missions.

+## Code Breakdown
+In this repository, there are six folders.
+Each of the folders are described below.

+Archive: This folder has archival code that was not used for our final submission.
+Baseline-ConvLSTM_Physics: This folder contains

 ## Datasets provided by NASA
 - OSD-554
     - rna-seq data